 Inpatient procedures including intrathecal phenol and baclofen (trials and pump implantation) are undertaken as necessary.

 Spasticity associated with any neurological condition.

 Aftercare is provided by our spasticity nurse specialists.

 Occasionally an individuals' spasticity cannot be managed sufﬁciently despite optimising posture, bladder and bowel function, skin integrity, stretching and exercise regimes, along with oral medication.
 In this situation an inpatient admission for further assessment is recommended; during this admission trials of intrathecal medication may be performed.
 Expand the heading below for details.

 Baclofen is a common drug given to treat spasticity, unfortunately when baclofen is taken in tablet form it may cause side effects.
 In order to get the baclofen directly to the spinal cord it can be delivered by an implantable pump; this is placed in the abdomen and a catheter delivers the baclofen into the intrathecal space (the space around the spinal cord within the spine).
 This method uses much smaller amounts of baclofen to treat the spasticity, thus reducing any side effects.

-Before phenol is administered a trial of a long acting local anaesthetic drug is given - this will allow the patient and team to assess the effects before definitive treatment with phenol is considered.
+Before phenol is administered a trial of a long-acting local anaesthetic drug may be given - this will allow the patient and team to assess the effects before deﬁnitive treatment with phenol is considered.

 Botulinum toxin is the most widely used treatment for focal spasticity.
 The toxin is injected directly into the targeted muscle and blocks nerve transmission to the muscle.
 Although the blockage is permanent, the clinical effect of injecting botulinum toxin is reversible due to nerve sprouting and muscle re-innervation leading to functional recovery of the muscle in a few months.